Chromecast has become shorthand for casting from your smartphone to your TV screen since it is one of your best and easiest options.

-What’s Better: Chromecast or Roku or Firestick?
+What’s Better: Chromecast Roku or Firestick?

 Chromecast is different from Roku or Fire Stick.
 Chromecast is a device that specifically lets you cast content from your smartphone to your TV.
-You cannot download apps onto Chromecast—you need to download to your smartphone and run the applications from there.
+You cannot download apps onto Chromecast—you need to download them to your smartphone and run the applications from there.